MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/active-directory-functional-levels.md

   - New forest-based Active Directory object to be used to classify accounts for authentication policies or for authentication isolation.
 The new object can create a relationship between user, managed service, and computer accounts.

-## Functional and domain levels in a previous versions of Windows Server
+## Functional and domain levels in a previous version of Windows Server

-If you are looking to identify functional levels for a previous version of Windows Server, see [Understanding Active Directory Domain Services (AD DS) Functional Levels](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc754918(v=ws.10)).
+If you're looking to identify functional levels for a previous version of Windows Server, see [Understanding Active Directory Domain Services (AD DS) Functional Levels](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc754918(v=ws.10)).

 ## Next steps